-Ascertain that your new leaders are well-versed in the company’s culture and any relevant policies.
-You can guarantee that everyone is on the same page right immediately this way.
+Ensure that your new leaders are well-versed in the company’s culture and relevant policies.
+You can guarantee that everyone is on the same page immediately.

 Working as a manager may be isolating.
 Some employees have a hard time getting along with upper management, no matter how polite they are.

 Despite how busy managers are, identify someone in your company who is eager to provide a helpful hand to a colleague.
-Even if they aren’t in the office every day, you should contact them through phone or email.
+Even if they aren’t in the office daily, you should contact them by phone or email.
 This guarantees that the new leader is well-positioned to succeed.

 - Schedule relevant meetings to speed up the process